alcea-rosea/alcea-rosea.github.io/_nobilis/mechanics/bonds.md

 - Temporarily applied by suffering a Surface Wound [p324].
   - The Bond rating is typically 2 when inflicted by a lesser miracle, or 4 for a greater miracle, but the HG may choose any Bond rating 1-5.

+- Each Setting Property of the World or Chancel that you're in should be treated as a Bond with a rating of 2 while in that particular environment [p315].

 ### When do Bonds come into play?

 - Add Strike to a miraculous action equal to the rating of the highest relevant Bond [p163].